-This General Excellence, means-tested scholarship is offered annually, entailing a full remission of tuition fees and associated costs (approximately $105,000) plus extras such as music lessons, excursions and electives tenable from the commencement of Year 7 through to the completion of Year 12.
+This general excellence, means-tested scholarship is offered annually, entailing a full remission of tuition fees and associated costs, plus extras such as music lessons, excursions and electives tenable from the commencement of Year 7 through to the completion of Year 12.

-Applicants are not required to sit the ACER scholarship exam, but may elect to do so.
+Applicants are not required to sit the annual EduTest scholarship exam, but may elect to do so.

 Board of Directors Scholarships - Year 7

-This scholarship will allow the recipients the opportunity to learn, grow and flourish ready to take a purposeful place in life.
-Peninsula Grammar is an impactual institution; influencing students who will make a difference beyond our gates.
+This scholarship will allow the recipients the opportunity to learn, grow and flourish, ready to take a purposeful place in life.
+Peninsula Grammar influences and nurtures students to make a difference beyond our school gates.

 This is a general excellence, means-tested scholarship.